ameritusweb/cloudcad/README.md

 ## License

-CloudCad is released under the MIT License.
+CloudCad is released under the LGPL License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements